 This kit is prepped for a temp gauge with a 1/8-28 BSPP sensor thread rate, but does not include the gauge.

 This kit fits all years of the KLR600 and KLR650.
 It utilizes a modified Thermo-Bob 2 called the “2A”, which is machined differently to add a port for a temperature gauge sensor.
 There’s a plug in the hole where the sensor would install.

 If you want to add the temp gauge, then get the Thermo-Bob 2A-TE kit instead.
-That way, you’ll also receive a Trail Tech digital temperature gauge plus a drilling template to mount it properly if you own a 2022 model.
+That way, you’ll also receive a Trail Tech digital temperature gauge plus a drilling template to mount it properly if you own a 2022 or 2023 model.
 It also includes black, stainless attachment hardware for a professional look that mimics the factory layout.

 Kawasaki cut corners in the KLR cooling system, and the Thermo-Bob modifies your cooling system to operate like automotive systems have for decades.
 In stock form, the KLR runs too cool when ridden in temps below about 80 – 85F.
 The cooler outside it is, the worse a stock bike is.
 Plus, the factory cooling system relies on surges of cold coolant every 30 seconds at the bottom of the cylinder to control engine temperature… just look at the plots of actual measured temps.